-Queensland’s heat and humidity makes our homes uncomfortable, and at times, unhealthy.
+Queensland’s heat and humidity makes our homes uncomfortable and at times unhealthy.

-This is because most of our homes are not built to keep the heat out and cool in.
+That’s because most of our homes are not built to keep the heat out and cool in.

-It does not have to be this way.
+It does not have to be that way.

 How do our bodies cool down?